xsscx/srd/SecurityResearchTools_21C39/example-cryptex/src/toybox-srd/Readme.md

 The toybox-src and DMG Build and Install on macOS 11.x and SRT20C80, and also macOS12.x and SRT21C39 with cryptexctl from libcryptex_executables-169.80.2~9.

-This Directory will capture the changes used to Roll Back and Build Toybox Unstripped for Apple Secuirty Research Device for all IPSW
+This Directory captures the changes used to Roll Back and Build Toybox Unstripped for Apple Secuirty Research Device for all IPSW

 Questions?
 Add to https://github.com/xsscx/srd/issues/7